krzyzak/postgres-backup-s3/README.md

 - Run `docker exec <container name> sh backup.sh` to trigger a backup ad-hoc.
 - If `BACKUP_KEEP_DAYS` is set, backups older than this many days will be deleted from S3.
 - Set `S3_ENDPOINT` if you're using a non-AWS S3-compatible storage provider.
+- If `BACKUP_HEARTBEAT_URL` is set, a POST request will be sent to this URL after a successful backup, which is useful for monitoring solutions.

 ## Restore
 > [!CAUTION]